Numbers Chapter 1

 (/ˈsɪmiən/) is a given name (Biblical Šimʿon, Tiberian Šimʿôn), usually transliterated as Shimon.
 In Greek, it is written Συμεών, hence the Latinized spelling Symeon.
 It is a cognate of the name Simon “he has heard” For more info click here

-, by their generations, after their families, by the house of their fathers, those that were numbered of them, according to the number of the names, by their polls, every male from twenty years old and upward, all that were able to go forth to war ;
+, by their generations, after their families, by the house of their forefathers, those that were numbered of them, according to the number of the names, by their polls, every male from twenty years old and upward, all that were able to go out to war ;

 1:23 Those that were numbered of them, [even] of the tribe of Simeonשמעון